cblevins/sp23-dig-stud/_modules/audio-editing-1.md

 ### Overview

 You will be working in pairs today to learn how to use the open-source software Audacity to edit audio.
-The goal is to have a roughly one minute recording where you discuss ideas for what you'd like to do for your media project, interspersed with music and sound effects.
-It should incorporate the following components:
+The goal is to have a roughly one minute recording where you discuss ideas for what you'd like to do for your media project.

-- Brief musical introduction
-- Main audio of your conversation
-- A personal sign-off with a sound effect

 ### Part I: Recording